google/WebFundamentals/src/content/en/tools/lighthouse/audits/font-sizes.md

 your document.
 See [Has A Viewport Meta Tag With Width Or Intial-Scale][viewport].

 [viewport]: /web/tools/lighthouse/audits/has-viewport-meta-tag

-### Characters per line {: #characters }

-Although Lighthouse does not check characters per line, classic readability theory suggests that 70 or 80 characters per line provides maximum readability.
-See [How to choose breakpoints][breakpoints] for strategies on ensuring that your text is readable across different form factors.

-[breakpoints]: /web/fundamentals/design-and-ux/responsive/#how_to_choose_breakpoints

 ## More information {: #more-info }